High-performance off-road pickup with outstanding comfort levels

 Does the VAT matter?
 Is the Ranger Raptor taxed as a commercial vehicle like other pickups?

-Alongside the engine, this may prove to be the other thorn in the Raptor's steroidal sides - it doesn't qualify as a light commercial vehicle (LCV) for taxation purposes.
+Alongside the engine, this may prove to be the other thorn in the Raptor's steroidal sides - it doesn't qualify as a light commercial vehicle (LCV) for Benefit-in-Kind (BIK) taxation purposes.

 The heavily reinforced and upgraded nature of this pickup has driven the minimum kerbweight up to 2,510kg.
 With a gross vehicle mass (that's Ford-speak for gross vehicle weight or GVW) of 3,130kg, this means maximum payload of just 620kg.

-To be considered a light commercial vehicle, a pickup has to be able to carry over a tonne - that's 1,000kg.
+To be considered as 'dual purpose' light commercial vehicle for BIK tax reasons, a pickup has to be able to carry over a payload of 1,040kg.

-Because the Ranger Raptor can't do this, you'll not only have to pay VAT on it but also much higher rates of road tax and company car tax, instead of the cheaper fixed rate of both available to LCV drivers.
+Because the Ranger Raptor can't do this, anyone planning to use one as a company car will have to pay CO2-based BIK, instead of the cheaper fixed rate of available to pickups that do meet the LCV standard.

 Ford Ranger Raptor mpg